chaoss/augur-license/README.md

 ### Step 1 - Download and install
 1. `git clone https://github.com/chaoss/augur-spdx`
-2. `sudo make install-spdx` **It is necessary to compile using sudo because the license scanners provided by [Fossology](https://www.fossology.org/) are designed only to be installed at the system level**
+2. `sudo make install-spdx`
+Note: It is necessary to compile using sudo because the license scanners provided by [Fossology](https://www.fossology.org/) are designed only to be installed at the system level
 3. `pip install .`

-4. **temporary** Edit the `spdx.config.json` file so that the path points to the location of your [Augur](https://github.com/chaoss/augur) cloned repositories.
-This can be found in the `augur.config.json` file for the instance you wish to scan licenses for.
+### Step 3 - Initialize the Database
+Working on docs..

-### Step 2 - Run Augur-SPDX **NOTE: You can only run one instance of Augur-SPDX at at time**
+### Step 3 - Run Augur-SPDX <br/>
+NOTE: You can only run one instance of Augur-SPDX at at time
-1. `nohup python3 director.py <path to augur instance root> >spdx.log 2>spdx.err &` Usually, this is something like `nohup python3 director.py ../augur-chaoss >spdx.log 2>spdx.err &`
+1. `nohup python3 director.py <path to augur instance root> >spdx.log 2>spdx.err &` <br> Example: `nohup python3 director.py ../augur-chaoss >spdx.log 2>spdx.err &`
-2. Wait about 30 seconds to make sure there is not an error that terminates the process.
+2. Wait about 30 seconds to allow the program to run.
-3. `tail -30 spdx.log` - Check that licenses are being scanned
+3. `tail -30 spdx.log` - Check that licenses are being scanned.
-4. `cat spdx.err` - Check that there are not a lot of errors.
+4. `cat spdx.err` - Check for errors.
 5. When the process finishes, check to see if there are any Augur repos not in the mapping table by executing `cat spdx.log | grep MAPPING` .

-If you see any rows, create an issue with the full output of the log at https://github.com/chaoss/augur-spdx
+- If you see any problems, create an issue with the full output of the log at https://github.com/chaoss/augur-spdx

 -----